zuhlkhorn/terraform-modules/README.md

 # terraform-modules

+⚠️ **This repository is public.
+Do NOT store any client specific data.** ⚠️

 This is a collection of various generic re-usable Terraform modules.
 Only put **generic** modules here, that are not specific to a certain Subscription and that might be re-used in multiple subscriptions.

 Rule #1: **If you don't need it in two Terraform Repositories, do NOT place it here!**